daviddserb/Sudoku/README.md

 Try the game live: https://daviddserb.github.io/Sudoku/

 How to play:
-1. Left-click on an empty square to activate it.
+- Activate an empty square by clicking on it.
-2. Give it a digit from 1 to 9 following Sudoku's rules.
+- Assign a digit from 1 to 9, adhering to Sudoku's rules.
-3. If you want to know if the value is correct or not, you can left-click the square.
+- To verify the correctness of a value, click the square again.
+- Achieve victory by accurately completing the entire table.

 ![image](https://github.com/daviddserb/Sudoku/assets/83017887/e99e976d-7a93-49ec-82d6-1281119ed47b)